pingcap/tidb/docs/design/2018-08-29-new-planner.md

 The physical optimization for the operators on the storage layer also suffers from the poor extensibility.
-In the present planner, we use "root" and "cop" tasks to distinguish the operators executed on TiDB and the storage layer, that is TiKV at the present. "cop" task are highly tied with "root" task, it's very hard to push-down another operator to TiKV or supporting another storage engine in the future.
+In the present planner, we use "root" and "cop" tasks to distinguish the operators executed on TiDB and the storage layer, which is TiKV at present. "cop" task is highly tied with the "root" task.
+It's very hard to push-down another operator to TiKV or support another storage engine in the future.

 ## Glossary